zachary-chiodini/Unit-Perceptron-Regression/README.md

 <h1>Try It</h1>

 <p align="justify">
-    To demonstrate, data from a 1978 paper entitled "The Correlation of Animal Response Data with the Yields of Selected Thermal Decomposition Products for Typical Aircraft Interior Materials" is used to fit a multiple linear regression model.
+    To demonstrate, the "perceptron.py" module will be used on data from a 1978 paper entitled "The Correlation of Animal Response Data with the Yields of Selected Thermal Decomposition Products for Typical Aircraft Interior Materials" to fit a multiple linear regression model.
 The data is found in the file "air_int_incap.csv."
 </p>

 ```python